 \section{Abstract}

-Deep neural networks are known for their inability to learn robust representations when biases exist in the dataset.
-This results in a poor generalization to unbiased datasets, as the predictions strongly rely on peripheral and confounding factors, which are erroneously learned by the network.
-Many existing works deal with this issue by either employing an explicit supervision on the bias attributes, or assuming prior knowledge about the bias.
-In this work we study this problem in a more difficult scenario, in which no explicit annotation about the bias is available, and without any prior knowledge about its nature.
-We propose a fully unsupervised debiasing framework, consisting of three steps: first, we exploit the natural preference for learning malignant biases, obtaining a bias-capturing model; then, we perform a pseudo-labelling step to obtain bias labels; finally we employ state-of-the-art supervised debiasing techniques to obtain an unbiased model.
-We also propose a theoretical framework to assess the biasness of a model, and provide a detailed analysis on how biases affect the training of neural networks.
-We perform experiments on synthetic and real-world datasets, showing that our method achieves state-of-the-art performance in a variety of settings, sometimes even higher than fully supervised debiasing approaches.
+Deep neural networks often struggle to learn robust representations in the presence of dataset biases, leading to suboptimal generalization on unbiased datasets.
+This limitation arises because the models heavily depend on peripheral and confounding factors, inadvertently acquired during training.
+Existing approaches to address this problem typically involve explicit supervision of bias attributes or reliance on prior knowledge about the biases.
+In this study, we address the challenging scenario where no explicit annotations of bias are available, and there's no prior knowledge about its nature.
+We present a fully unsupervised debiasing framework with three key steps: firstly, leveraging the inherent tendency to learn malignant biases to acquire a bias-capturing model; next, employing a pseudo-labeling process to obtain bias labels; and finally, applying cutting-edge supervised debiasing techniques to achieve an unbiased model.
+Additionally, we introduce a theoretical framework for evaluating model biasedness and conduct a detailed analysis of how biases impact neural network training.
+Experimental results on both synthetic and real-world datasets demonstrate the effectiveness of our method, showcasing state-of-the-art performance in various settings, occasionally surpassing fully supervised debiasing approaches.